6 Different Types of Files and How to Use Them

 Do you ever feel like people are talking a secret language that you simply don’t understand?
 For example, when someone asks you to send them a video in MP4 or your boss asks you for a PNG version of your company logo.
 “Are they talking in Morse code?” you think to yourself, and “what is all this MP4, PNG nonsense?!”
 Well, actually, these are all different types of computer file formats.

-Each file type can support one or more forms of content, like images, video, and text.
+Each file type can support one or more forms of content, like images, video, and text, vector art.
 When deciding which one to use, it’s important to note the advantages and disadvantages of each.
 In this article, we will give you a thorough explanation of the most common file formats used today.
 So, the next time you want to upload an image to your newly created website or share a video as a Facebook post, you’ll know exactly which file format fits your exact needs (and maybe, just maybe you’ll be speaking a little Morse code yourself).
 Low and behold, here are the different types of files you should know and how to use them:

 01. JPEG (Joint Photographic Experts Group)

 JPEG is the most common format used by digital cameras and images living on the World Wide Web.
 This file format is based on lossy compression, meaning that it keeps information that is visible to the viewer and gets rid of data that the human eye can’t perceive.
 The popularity of the JPEG file stems from the fact that it is lightweight, while still being good enough quality for digital use.
 Due to its size, it will not only load faster, but it can be uploaded to any platform regardless of size limitations.
 This format can also be viewed on any device without the need to download a special image viewer.
-However, it’s important to be aware that everytime you save a file as a JPEG, hence compressing it over and over again, it causes the image to lose quality and possibly become pixelated or grainy.
+However, it’s important to be aware that every time you save a file as a JPEG, hence compressing it over and over again, it causes the image to lose quality and possibly become pixelated or grainy.

 Advantages: lightweight file, viewable on almost any program.